jaimeeespinola/CS-5001-Final-Project/README.md

 ```
 This function calculates the dose of the drug to be infused.
 It first calls the function to access the drug library to get the warnings and the rates for the drug, and it calls the function to get patient weight.
 It then calculates the dose my multiplying the dose rate by the patient wait.

+The drug_library.txt file contains a list of drugs, their dose rate, and their warnings.
+For example:
+* amiodarone 5.0 Class III antiarrthythmic
+* bretylium 5.0 Should not be used in place of more rapidly acting agents.
+* cisatricurium 0.2 Non-depolarizing neuromuscular blocking agent

 ### Major Challenges
 Key aspects could include pieces that your struggled on and/or pieces that you are proud of and want to show off.